 Articles 6(3) and 6(4) of this Directive also call for the undertaking of an Appropriate Assessment for plans and projects not directly connected with or necessary to the management of, but which are likely to have a significant effect on any European designated sites (i.e. SACs and SPAs).
-This is explained in greater detail in the following section (Section 1.2.2 and Section 1.2.3).

 The Water Framework Directive (WFD) (2000/60/EC), which came into force in December 2000, establishes a framework for community action in the field of water policy.
 The WFD was transposed into Irish law by the European Communities (Water Policy) Regulations 2003 (S.I.
 722 of 2003).
 The WFD rationalises and updates existing legislation and provides for water management on the basis of River Basin Districts (RBDs).
 RBDs are essentially administrative areas for coordinated water management and are comprised of multiple river basins (or catchments), with cross-border basins (i.e. those covering the territory of more than one Member State) assigned to an international RBD.
-The aim of the WFD is to ensure that waters achieve at least good status by 2021 and that status does not deteriorate in any waters.
+The aim of the WFD is to ensure that waters achieve at least good status by 2027 and that status does not deteriorate in any waters.